Core concepts

 Sessions

-Each chat session keeps the conversation, attachments, generated artifacts, and analysis runs together.
+Conversation, attachments, artifacts, and analysis runs kept together.

 Artifacts

-Briefs, presentations, charts, structures, formulas, and citations render inline when the agent produces them.
+Briefs, decks, charts, structures, and citations render inline; save files to reuse them.

 Library context

-Files can be attached to a single session or saved for reuse when the same source material matters later.
+Attach files to one session, or save them for reuse when the source matters later.

 Agent memory